List of awards and nominations received by Arijit Singh: Bollywood Hungama Surfer's Choice Music Awards

 Bollywood Hungama Surfer's Choice Music Awards were presented by Bollywood Hungama to honour the musical work of the artists throughout the year.
 The winners have been selected based on the number of votes acquired by each of the contenders.
 These awards have been discontinued after 2015.
 Singh has received two awards from three nominations in the category Best Male Playback Singer.

 Filmfare Awards

 The Filmfare Awards are one of the oldest and most prestigious Hindi film awards.
 They are presented annually by The Times Group for excellence of cinematic achievements.
-Singh has won six Best Male Playback Singer awards from eighteen nominations.
+Singh has won 8 Best Male Playback Singer awards from 24 nominations.

 Filmfare Awards Bangla

 The Filmfare Awards Bangla (previously Filmfare Awards East) is the Bengali segment of the annual Filmfare Awards, presented by The Times Group to honour both artistic and technical excellence of professionals in the Bengali cinema.
-Singh has received 2 Best Male Playback Singer award from 10 nominations.
+Singh has received record 3 Best Male Playback Singer award from record 12 nominations.